tpeppers/ai-cards/README.md

 (e.g.: http://localhost:3000/#JZQtRWnjCFVavhBLuIsGxNgwHYzlSrADdKTqeEfOoUiXMmcykbpP )

 If the test passes, it's an update one direction...?... idk, maybe [nofail] tests (there will be kobiyashi-marus in the training set, right?)

+Generative fixtures:
+1) GAMES_OF_INTEREST: test fixture that passes in strings from notable games (easy/hard to win?
+I-think-we-can-improve-this examples?)
+2) GAMES_OF_CHANCE: test fixture that generates (if unspecified) 5-10 games for exploratory usage.. off-by-default? (flag --randoms=10 / -r=10 to enable?)

 ## Rules of Hearts